Samsung on track to become top home appliances maker

 His remarks come only hours after Samsung Electronics said it likely earned a record quarterly operating profit of $8.3 billion, aided by roaring sales of smartphones.

-Samsung's CE division is estimated to have earned around 13 trillion won ($12.22 billion) of revenue in the fourth quarter, or roughly a quarter of its total revenue.
+Samsung's CE division is estimated to have earned around 13 trillion won of revenue in the fourth quarter, or roughly a quarter of its total revenue.

 TV sales generally account for around 70 percent of CE performance, and the rest comes from selling appliances such as fridges, ovens and laundry, according to analysts.
 Samsung does not provide breakdowns.